 - Completion of a 6-week facilitated Best Practices of Online Pedagogy

-- Beginning in Summer 2020, all faculty will be enrolled each term into a new self-paced Course Design and Delivery Competencies course.
+- Faculty are automatically enrolled into a self-paced Course Design and Delivery Competencies course.
 This course is comprised of individual folders that provide a wide array of learning resources for faculty who want to learn to use Blackboard, Kaltura, and other technologies, as well as how to find and use Open Educational Resources, use Backward Design and Universal Design for Learning principles, incorporate media in their courses, and much more.

-- Some of the units in this course are specifically designed to prepare faculty for the technical competency demonstrations that comprise part of the requirements to earn the iTeach Essentials Technical Competency badges.
+- Some of the units in this course are specifically designed to prepare faculty for the technical competency demonstrations required to earn the iTeach Essentials Technical Competency badges.
 However, faculty do not have to be seeking the badges or the iTeach Certificate to take advantage of the information and resources in this course.

 - All of the skills that can be learned in this self-paced course are applicable to classroom-based, live remote, and fully-online course delivery modes.

 - The course is not facilitated.
 It is entirely self-paced.
 There are no schedules or deadlines, and faculty can proceed through it in any order they desire.

 - Although we have tried to sequence the course folders in a logical way from a course-building perspective, the content in each folder can be used independently of other units.

 Topics in this 6-week fully online course focus on pedagogical concepts and best practices of online teaching and classroom management.
 This is a moderated course that faculty complete during six sequential weeks.
 It does not include training in technical skills within the learning management system.Sample Syllabus